- Teams must be in full compliance with iGEM's safety and security policies..

 - Teams must use the Safety and Security Form to provide information on any risks from their project and steps taken to manage them.

-- The Safety and Security Committee must have approved (a) Check-In Forms before a team uses parts, organisms, and/or not on the White List , and (b) animal use forms before teams use vertebrates and some invertebrates.
+- The Safety and Security Committee must have approved (a) Check-In Forms before a team uses parts, organisms, or activities not on the White List , and (b) animal use forms before teams use vertebrates and some invertebrates.

-- The Instructor or Primary Contact must sign off Safety and Security Forms and animal use request forms .
+- The team’s Primary PI, Secondary PI, or Instructor must sign off Safety and Security Forms and animal use request forms .

 - All deadlines for providing safety and security information must be met.